alexwmw/one-click-search/README.md

 <a target="_blank" href="https://chrome.google.com/webstore/detail/one-click-search/eaafadnjnjkpfeoghedeoadlnebaccbg/">View in the Chrome Web Store</a>

 ## Description

-*One Click Search is the fastest way to search.*
+One Click Search is a faster and more convenient way to search.

-Search faster with One Click Search.
 Highlight any text and click the popup to search on any one of your favourite websites instantly.

 Highly customisable with an intuitive interface - allowing you to show as many or as few search icons as you like, in whatever order you like.